HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image128.png)

-**Note:** Display the real-time throughput of all data nodes in the cluster.
+Display the real-time throughput of all data nodes in the cluster.
 Throughput types include: SELECT/INSERT/UPDATE/DELETE/OTHER.
 Click on the title to jump to the "Data Node Throughput" report function page.

 ### Event notice

 ![](assets/hotdb-management/image129.png)

-**Note:** The events are the history events with event warning mark in the upper right corner of HotDB Management.
+The events are the history events with event warning mark in the upper right corner of HotDB Management.
 Click \[More] to link to "Historical Event" for more notice details.

 ### Cluster throughput

 ![](assets/hotdb-management/image130.png)

-**Note:** Display the number of transactions per second (TPS: Transactions Per Second) and the query per second (QPS: Query Per Second) in the cluster.
+Display the number of transactions per second (TPS: Transactions Per Second) and the query per second (QPS: Query Per Second) in the cluster.

 - The "Cluster Throughput" displayed by clusters in multi-node mode is the sum of all compute nodes.
 - Extra-transaction TPS does not count SELECT operations, and intra-transaction SELECT/UPDATE/DELETE/INSERT will be counted.